 place the flour, salt, and sugar and process until combined.
 Add the butter and

 process until the mixture resembles coarse meal (about 15 seconds).
+Pour about

-Pour 1/8 cup (30 ml) water in a slow, steady stream through the feed tube until the
+1/8 cup (30 ml) water in a slow, steady stream through the feed tube until the

 pastry just holds together when pinched.
-Add
+Add the remaining water, a little

-Turn the pastry out onto your
+Place the pastry on your

-work surface, gather it into a ball,
+counter, gather it into a ball,

 cover with plastic wrap, and refrigerate for about one hour to